 Forms and Filing

-All adoptions require the use of mandatory forms from Judicial Council of California, - external link with the exception of adult adoptions as there are no mandatory forms developed by Judicial Council.
+All adoptions require the use of mandatory forms with the exception of adult adoptions as there are no mandatory forms developed by Judicial Council.
 Please go to the Sacramento County Law Library - external link for reference materials regarding adult adoptions.

 If you are seeking an Independent, Agency, or Intercountry adoption: